 San Antonio is a city of neighborhoods, each with its own unique history, qualities, and character.
-Some neighborhoods throughout the city have developed Neighborhood Plans that reflect local values and priorities.
+Some neighborhoods throughout the city have developed neighborhood or community plans that reflect local values and priorities.
 These plans, adopted by the City, have guided local investments and improvements for many years and helped strengthen the relationship between residents and the City.

 The City is currently in the process of creating Sub-Area Plans to implement the SA Tomorrow Comprehensive Plan.
-These Sub-Area Plans are intended to provide a more coordinated, efficient and effective structure for neighborhood planning.
-The Sub-Area Plans are intended to increase equity citywide, by ensuring that all of San Antonio's neighborhoods have a base level of policy guidance, as many neighborhoods within the city lack an existing Neighborhood Plan or a registered neighborhood organization.
-In this way, each Sub-Area Plan will integrate key elements of existing Neighborhood Plans for those neighborhoods that have a plan, while promoting citywide policy consistency and providing key recommendations and strategies for those neighborhoods currently lacking that direction.
+These Sub-Area Plans are intended to provide a more coordinated, efficient, and effective structure for neighborhood planning.
+The Sub-Area Plans are intended to increase equity citywide, by ensuring that all of San Antonio's neighborhoods have a base level of policy guidance, as many neighborhoods within the city lack an existing neighborhood or community plan or a registered neighborhood organization.
+In this way, each Sub-Area Plan will integrate key elements of existing neighborhood and community plans for those neighborhoods that have a plan, while promoting citywide policy consistency and providing key recommendations and strategies for those neighborhoods currently lacking that direction.

 The Neighborhood Profile and Priorities section of the Sub-Area Plans provides special attention to prior neighborhood planning efforts and recognizes the community groups and individuals who were instrumental in their creation.
-They summarize specific opportunities, challenges, recommendations, and priorities from each participating neighborhood, to more efficiently direct public and private investment within the city to help these neighborhoods achieve their short-term goals and long-term visions.
+They summarize specific opportunities, challenges, recommendations, and priorities from each participating neighborhood to more efficiently direct public and private investment within the city to help these neighborhoods achieve their short-term goals and long-term visions.